Start Blogging 101 is reader-supported. If you purchase through a link on my site, I may earn a commission. Learn more

 - Disable Emojis – Enabled

-Google has announced three Core Web Vitals (Largest Contentful Paint, Total Blocking Time, and Cumulative Layout Shift) that will be part of the Google Search ranking factor starting in May 2021.
+Google has announced three Core Web Vitals (Largest Contentful Paint, Total Blocking Time, and Cumulative Layout Shift) that are now officially a Google Search ranking factor as of June 2021.

-Using the ideal SG Optimizer settings for the Frontend Optimization section will help you get better Core Web Vital scores in GTMetrix and Google PageSpeed Insights to help your site rank higher in the Google search results.
+Using my recommended SG Optimizer settings for the Frontend Optimization section will help you get better Core Web Vitals scores in GTMetrix and Google PageSpeed Insights to help your site rank higher in the Google search results.

 In order to get the best results, I would suggest enabling every one of the Frontend Optimization settings, although some are riskier than others.